 Some movements that can be painful with meniscal tears include walking, steps, squatting, and lunging.
-With massive tears, someone might feel a block to knee motion and experience difficulty extending their knee fully.
-Fortunately, most types of meniscus tears don’t result in a locked knee and can be effectively rehabilitated.
-In fact research studies have shown that “clean-up” type of procedures for smaller meniscal tears are ineffective.
-In 2013, the New England Journal even published a controlled study showed that surgery for meniscus tears in these patients was no better than a fake surgery.
+With massive tears, someone might feel a block to knee motion and experience difficulty straightening their knee fully.
+Fortunately, most types of meniscus tears don’t feel this way and can be overcome without surgery.

 In fact, research studies have shown that “clean-up” type of surgeries for small meniscal tears are ineffective.
 In 2013, the New England Journal even published a controlled study showed that surgery for meniscus tears in these patients was no better than fake surgery.

 Following a meniscus injury, the first common-sense recommendation is to take a short break from activities that may aggravate the knee.
 These typically include movements that require twisting or full depth knee bends.
 Avoiding this type of activity allows inflammation to settle down and healing to take place.
 If pain persists, hands-on therapy can be very effective.
 For meniscus injuries creating “gapping” with bending and straightening can be powerful for pain relief.

 A period of relative rest is the perfect time to address root problems that may have caused the meniscus injury to occur in the first place.
 Imbalances that cause movement compensations include missing mobility of the hips and ankles.
 A lack of strength in the quadriceps and hamstring muscles may also affect movement.
 In addition, imbalances at the core and hip muscles can lead to faulty knee mechanics during exercise.

 The best way to know what is contributing to knee pain is to have an assessment performed.
 Once you know what your specific limitations are, you can get to work.